katydecorah/katydecorah.github.io/epicurean/_posts/2013-01-13-candy-sushi.md

 image: 2013-01-13-candy-sushi-0.jpg
 ---

+You too can bring candy sushi magic to your home.
+Below is a basic write-up of what I did, but free-styling is encouraged.

 <div class="photos">
 {% include img.html src="2013-01-13-candy-sushi-0.jpg" alt="Candy Sushi" width="1600" height="1600" %}
 </div>

-You too can bring candy sushi magic to your home.
-Below is a basic write-up of what I did, but free-styling is encouraged.

-## Ingredients:
+## Ingredients

 - fruit roll-ups
 - Life Savers gummies, halved
 - Swedish Fish, halved
 - Rice Krispies treats

-## Instructions:
+## Instructions

 1. Unravel a fruit roll-up and place on a plate.
 2. Between two pieces of parchment paper flatten the Rice Krispie treat.
 Get it as flat as you can, without creating holes.
 Place flatten treat on top of the fruit roll-up.
 Try to trim excess so that the roll-up and treat match up.